 Work with your customer success team so that they’re knowledgeable of your past engagements with customers in the sales process.
 You can do this by making sure they have access to CRM data — letting them see lead history and the sales & marketing efforts the customer engaged with.
 This knowledge transfer will result in a more personalized and seamless customer experience.

 Make sure the customer is receiving everything promised to them in the sales process, and keep in contact with them to help make sure they’re solving the problem they initially set out to solve by working with you.

-Solving the Challenges in Your B2B Sales Funnel
+Solving These B2B Sales Funnel Challenges

 B2B sales cycles are often long and complex.
 The challenges lie in bringing in the right leads, making sure they’re qualified to progress down the funnel, and providing them with the right information for them to confidently choose your business.

 This process leaves many opportunities for issues to reveal themselves.
 Addressing those issues quickly and efficiently can be the key to achieving revenue targets and consistently bringing in new business.

 In addition to addressing the challenges in your funnel, make sure to provide the necessary attention to your existing customers so that they remain with your company and help you bring in new business by sharing their success stories and testimonials.

 Guide: Growing B2B Sales in a Recession

 Learn the 14 steps to come out ahead during a downturn.